 During the year ended December 31, 1996, the Board adopted an impact/development fee for all new meter installations.
-The amounts received for these fees are to be used solely for future development of the District.
-The total proceeds from impact and development fees totaled \$17,500 and \$10,000 for the fiscal years ended June 30, 2014 and 2013, respectively.
+The amounts received for these fees are to be used solely for capital improvements of the District.
+The total proceeds from impact and development fees totaled \$12,800 and \$17,500 for the fiscal years ended June 30, 2015 and 2014, respectively.

-During the year ended June 30, 1999, the Board adopted a surcharge fee for all customers.
+During the fiscal year ended June 30, 1999, the Board adopted a surcharge fee for all customers.
 The amounts received for the surcharge fees were initially used for either capital improvements of operation or maintenance as needed.
-This was revised by Board action during the fiscal year ended June 30, 2002, whereby the fees collected are designated for future capital development of the District.
-The amount of capital fund/surcharges received totaled \$95,526 and \$65,878 for the fiscal years ended June 30, 2014 and 2013, respectively.
+This was revised by Board action during the fiscal year ended June 30, 2002, whereby the fees collected are designated for capital improvement of the District.
+The amount of capital fund/surcharges received totaled \$92,750 and \$95,526 for the fiscal years ended June 30, 2015 and 2014, respectively.

-Capital improvement restricted cash balance of unspent impact/development and surcharge fees totaled \$105,543 and \$73,262 at June 30, 2014 and 2013, respectively.
+Capital improvement restricted cash balance of unspent and surcharge fees totaled zero and \$105,543 at June 30, 2015 and 2014, respectively.